Diet and Food Tips for Colostomy Patients

 For instance if you love carbonated drinks and you have a stoma, you must be prepared to experience a gas build-up in your colostomy bag and you'll end up with a ballooned pouch.
 So, learn to be content with a few sips or half a glass of fizzy drinks.

-Additionally, ensure you wear bags that have the means of expelling air manually . . .
-Can be achieved with colostomy bags that have integrated filters.
+Additionally, ensure you wear bags that have the means of expelling air manually.
+This can be achieved with colostomy bags that have integrated filters.

 Colostomy Diet Guidelines